Go beyond DEI.

 Mia Henry

 Mia Henry (she|her) is a nationally-recognized trainer, facilitator, and leadership coach.
 She is the CEO of Freedom Lifted, a company that provides trainings for organizations grounded in justice and equity.
 Previously, Mia was a founding director of the Chicago Freedom School and the executive director of the Arcus Center for Social Justice Leadership.
-She has degrees from Rutgers University and the University of Pennsylvania, as well as knowledge informed by that which has been passed on from family and ancestors, extensive travel, and the many relationships she has nurtured in communities across the U.S.
+She has degrees from Rutgers University and the University of Pennsylvania, as well as knowledge passed down from beloved family members and ancestors, extensive travel, and collaborative relationships with communities across the US.

 Testimonial